Logo Voyage

 • 6 Cape Clear Island, 2 km further west, can also be reached from Schull.
 It has several standing stones, a passage tomb, a Napoleonic-era signal tower, and a museum and heritage centre.

-• 7 Heir Island (or Hare) can also be reached from Cunnamore.
+• 7 Heir Island (or Hare) is reached from Cunnamore.
 It has beaches and a nature reserve.

-• Ringarogy Island 1 km north of Baltimore is an island nowadays linked by road.
+• Ringarogy Island 1 km north of Baltimore is nowadays linked by road.
 It's just farmland.

-• Inish Beg is a smaller island (the name's a clue) just north of Ringarogy.
+• Inish Beg is a smaller island (that name's a clue) just north of Ringarogy.
 It's likewise farmland and linked to the mainland by road.

 • Long Island or Inishfada is reached from Schull.